callezenwaka/syftbook/README.md

 python -m http.server
 ```

-Remember to rebuild whenever changes are made to content
+Remember to rebuild whenever a change is made to content
 ```
 jupyter-book build .